Magnetic Structure of CoO: Tetragonal distortion of antiferromagnetic CoO

 \section{Tetragonal distortion of antiferromagnetic CoO}

 In the tetragonally distorted crystal the eight Co and eight O atoms in the unit cell are located at the positions

 and

 respectively, in the coordinate system defined by the basic translations $\bm T_1$, $\bm T_2$, and $\bm T_3$ of $\Gamma^v_q$ given in Figure~\ref{fig:structures}.
 The positions~\gl{eq:7} and~\gl{eq:8} are the Wyckoff positions 16c and 16e (with x=0) of the space group $I4_1\!/\!acd$ (142)~\cite{vanlaar}.
 It should be noted that the unit cell of $\Gamma^v_q$ does not contain 16 Co atoms and 16 O atoms as is often assumed (and is suggested by the notations 16c and 16e of the Wyckoff positions).
-In the present paper, the point in the center of the tetrahedron is not (and must not be) an additional point within the unit cell, but is a lattice point connected by translation symmetry with the other lattice points.
+In the present paper, the point in the center of the tetragonal prism is not (and must not be) an additional point within the unit cell, but is a lattice point connected by translation symmetry with the other lattice points.
 Thus, there are 8 Co and 8 O atoms in the unit cell.

-Magnetostriction produces initially a distortion invariant under the magnetic group $M_{142}$ in antiferromagnetic CoO.
+The tetragonal magnetic structure produces initially a distortion invariant under the magnetic group $M_{142}$ in antiferromagnetic CoO.
 Since a system invariant under $M_{142}$ does not possess antiferromagnetic eigenstates, the crystal must be additionally distorted in such a way that the electronic Hamiltonian still commutes with the symmetry operations of $M_{110}$, but does not commute with the symmetry operations of ${M_{142} - M_{110}}$, cf. Section 3 of~\cite{enio}.
 The only distortion bringing the desired effect is a shift of the Co atoms in $\pm(\bm T_1 + \bm T_3)$ and $\pm(\bm T_2 + \bm T_3)$ direction from their positions~\gl{eq:7}, as indicated by the arrows in Figure~\ref{fig:structures} (b).
-In fact, the magnetic structure together with the dislocations in Figure~\ref{fig:structures} (b) is invariant under the two generating elements~\gl{eq:4} and under the anti-unitary element $\{KI|\frac{1}{2}\frac{1}{2}0\}$ defining $M_{110}$, but the dislocations are not invariant under the inversion $\{I|000\}$ being a generating element of $M_{142}$.
-The oxygen atoms are not shifted from their positions~\gl{eq:8} because any dislocation of the oxygen atoms would be incompatible with the magnetic group $M_{110}$.
+In fact, the magnetic structure together with the shifts in Figure~\ref{fig:structures} (b) is invariant under the two generating elements~\gl{eq:4} and under the anti-unitary element $\{KI|\frac{1}{2}\frac{1}{2}0\}$ defining $M_{110}$, but the shifts are not invariant under the inversion $\{I|000\}$ being a generating element of $M_{142}$.
+The oxygen atoms are not shifted from their positions~\gl{eq:8} because any shift of the oxygen atoms would be incompatible with the magnetic group $M_{110}$.

 This result may be understood by inspection of Figure~\ref{fig:structures}, but also in terms of Wyckoff positions: the type III Shubnikov group $M_{110}$ may be written in the form~\cite{bc}

 where

 is an ordinary (unitary) space group.
 Equation~\gl{eq:12} shows that the Wyckoff positions of $M_{110}$ are equal to the Wyckoff positions of $G$, since the operator $\{K|000\}$ of time inversion does not influence the atomic positions. $G$ is equivalent to the group $I4_1\!/\!acd$ (142) because we obtain the elements of $G$ when we transform the elements of $I4_1\!/\!acd$ by the translation $\{E|\frac{1}{4}\frac{1}{4}0\}$.
 This statement may be demonstrated by means of the generating elements